 As a start-up you are often trying to do everything yourself, so having an online accounting system which lets you raise invoices, update your bookkeeping, look at the list of outstanding debtors and creditors, analyse profits and cash flow – all from anywhere you have Internet access – can really help you save time and manage your business more effectively.

-Each online accountant has their pros and cons
+Each online accounting system has its pros and cons

 Many online accounting packages have emerged in the past five years.
 They all have their merits and limitations.